 The Groasis Waterboxx plant cocoon is an instrument that supports the growth of plants in unfavorable conditions by collecting rainwater and trapping water from condensation.

 The Groasis Waterboxx® plant cocoon is an instrument that supports plants and trees to survive in difficult circumstances without using groundwater or electricity.
 It collects water by catching rainwater, and also by producing and catching water from condensation.
 It subsequently distributes the collected water over an extended period, to the tree growing in the center of the Waterboxx® plant cocoon.
-Furthermore, it stimulates the capillary formation of the soil; prevents the evaporation of groundwater; steadies the temperature around the roots; fights competitive weeds near the planted tree; and can even prevent damage by rodents.
-In this way, the Groasis Waterboxx® plant cocoon stimulates optimal growth of the young tree.
+Furthermore, it stimulates the capillary formation of the soil, prevents the evaporation of groundwater, steadies the temperature around the roots, fights competitive weeds near the planted tree, and helps prevent damage from rodents.

 The average depth of irrigation water applied minus the average absolute deviation from this depth